28 April 2014

 27 August 2012

-Tags: Lebanon CNEWA Kerala Maronite Patriarch Bechara Rai Syro-Malankara Catholic Church
+Tags: Lebanon CNEWA Kerala Maronite Patriarch Bechara Peter Syro-Malankara Catholic Church

 Bishop Boris Gudziak was ordained yesterday at St. George’s Cathedral in Lviv, Ukraine.